NasirSultan/LangChain-Tutorial-JS/readme.md

 ## Setup

-1. Place your PDF file (e.g., `cybersecurety.pdf`) in the project folder.
+1. Place your PDF file (e.g., `add your pdf`) in the project folder.
 2. Install the dependencies with `npm install`.
 3. Replace the placeholder Gemini API key in the code with your own.